 Why You Should Seek Out A Sports Psychologist

 Being an athlete is no simple task.
-Regardless of whether or not they are an amateur or in the big leagues, a good athlete needs to be at peak performance if they want to succeed in their career.
+Regardless of the sport or whether someone is an amateur or in the big leagues, a good athlete needs to be at peak performance if they want to succeed in their career.
 One person who can help you maintain your performance is a sports psychologist.
-In this post, we will discuss what a sports psychologist does and how they can benefit athletes.
+In this post, we will discuss what a sports psychologist does and how they can benefit athletes both on and off the field.

-The best way to talk about sports psychologists is to talk about all the services they provide.
-A sports psychologist provides services related to sports and any issues you may have outside the game.
-Here are some common issues.
+The best way to learn more about how sports psychologists can help athletes is to talk about all the services they provide.
+A sports psychologist can offer services related to issues you may have inside or outside the game—or both.
+Here are some common issues athletes may need support with:

 Burnout